ITHHKN/Clean-Architecture-with-MVVM/README.md

 - Basically what is your App about and what it can do (Entities, UseCase etc).
 - it doesn't have implementations apart from entities

-# WorkSpace Project Structure :
+# Xcode Project Structure :

+- MVVM Structure 1 :

 ![alt text](https://github.com/ITHHKN/Clean-Architecture-with-MVVM/blob/master/MVVM%20with%20Clean%20Architecture%20-%201.png)